crashcodeschool/starter-kits/README.md

 ### Project Features
 1. vanilla-skeleton

-⋅⋅⋅The most basic boilerplate.
-Includes two pages, home and about, functional links between them, and connected to CSS and JS⋅⋅
+The most basic boilerplate.
+Includes two pages, home and about, functional links between them, and connected to CSS and JS

+2. bootstrap-skeleton

+If you want to use a CSS library like bootstrap, this boilerplate outlines how to do that.

+It includes two pages, home and about, functional links between them, bootstrap and fontawesome included via CDN, a theme.css with Google Material Design, and a style.css for your own styles.